mhweber/R-Spatial-Tutorials/SpatialTutorial.md

 ```

-Construt a spatial object in R from a data frame with coordinate information - we'll use the built-in dataset 'quakes' with information on earthquakes off the coast of Fiji.
+Construct a spatial object in R from a data frame with coordinate information - we'll use the built-in dataset 'quakes' with information on earthquakes off the coast of Fiji.
 After creating spatial object, promote it to a spatial data frame object.

 ```r
 library(sp)